 Equity Plans-Old SAFE adopted an equity incentive plan to provide equity incentive opportunities to members of the Former Manager's management team and employees who performed services for Old SAFE, Old SAFE's non-management directors, advisers, consultants and other personnel (the "2017 Equity Incentive Plan").
 The 2017 Equity Incentive Plan provided for grants of stock options, shares of restricted common stock, phantom shares, dividend equivalent rights and other equity-based awards, including long-term incentive plan units.
 Grants under the 2017 Equity Incentive Plan were recognized as compensation costs ratably over the applicable vesting period and recorded in "General and administrative" in the Company's consolidated statements of operations.
-Prior to the effective time of the Merger, Old SAFE awarded all shares of Old SAFE common stock remaining available for issuance under the 2017 Equity Incentive Plan to members of its Former Manager's management team and employees who performed services for Old SAFE.
-As of December 31, 2023, there were no shares available for issuance for future awards under Old SAFE's 2017 Equity Incentive Plan.

-iStar's amended and restated 2009 Long-Term Incentive Program (the "LTIP") was approved by stockholders in 2021 and remained in effect after the closing of the Merger.
+Prior to the effective time of the Merger, Old iStar's amended and restated 2009 Long-Term Incentive Program (the "LTIP") was approved by stockholders in 2021 and remained in effect after the closing of the Merger.
 The LTIP is designed to provide incentive compensation for officers, key employees, directors and advisors of the Company.
 The LTIP provides for awards of stock options, shares of restricted stock, phantom shares, restricted stock units, dividend equivalent rights and other share-based performance awards.
 All awards under the LTIP are made at the discretion of the Company's Board of Directors.
 Grants under the LTIP are recognized as compensation costs ratably over the applicable vesting period and recorded in "General and administrative" in the Company's consolidated statements of operations.
-In March 2023, the Company granted awards to employees with an aggregate grant date fair value of \$ 25.0 million, or \$ 28.89 per share.
-In June 2023, the Company issued an aggregate 24,336 vested shares of its common stock with a grant date fair value of \$ 23.58 per share to its directors in consideration for their annual service as directors.
+In March 2023, the Company granted awards to employees with an aggregate grant date fair value of \$25.0 million, or \$28.89 per share.
+In June 2023, the Company issued an aggregate 24,336 vested shares of its common stock with a grant date fair value of \$23.58 per share to its directors in consideration for their annual service as directors.
 On June 20, 2023, the LTIP was further amended to, among other things, increase the aggregate number of shares of common stock available for issuance.
-As of December 31, 2023, an aggregate of 433,481 shares of the Company's common stock remain available for awards under the LTIP.
+In May 2024, the Company issued an aggregate 32,300 shares of its common stock with a grant date fair value of \$20.78 per share to its directors that vest after one year in consideration for their annual service as directors.
+In addition, in May 2024, the Company's shareholders approved an increase to the LTIP of 1,000,000 shares.
+As of December 31, 2023 December 31, 2024, an aggregate of 433,481 1,055,711 shares of the Company's common stock remain available for awards under the LTIP.